lambda-client-unofficial/lambda-bot-ts/README.txt

         branch: '',                  // the branch of the capes.json file
     }

-Then add these variables in your process enviroment:
+Then add these variables in your process enviroment, or your .env file:

     TOKEN="discord bot token"
     BOT_ID="discord bot id"